Femoral nerve dysfunction is a loss of movement or sensation in parts of the legs due to damage to the femoral nerve.

 - Smaller than normal quadriceps muscles on the front of the thigh

 Tests that may be done include:

-- Nerve conduction tests (NCV), usually done at the same time as an EMG
+- Nerve conduction tests (NCV) to check how fast electrical signals move through a nerve.
+This test is usually done at the same time as an EMG.

 Your provider may order additional tests, depending on your medical history and symptoms.
 Tests may include blood tests, x-rays, and other imaging tests.